 Apple white and the use of white space in your design

 Is Apple successful because they use lots of white space on their website between their products?
 No, but I can say this: it doesn’t hurt them.

 White space is powerful; when applied correctly, it can become an integral part of your design.
 And it does a great job holding images, graphics, and text together on a page.

 It will also help you with spacing and produce a more consistent design, which goes a long way toward creating a good user experience UI.

 White space can significantly impact your design’s perception and benefit your brand positioning.

 Amazon is a case in point.
-A good amount of white space but great use of color.
-Orange is used for star reviews, best sellers, and add-to shopping cart.
+There is a good amount of white space but great use of color.
+Orange is used for star reviews, best sellers, and add-to shopping carts.

 Adding clean, crisp fonts, professional photography, and ample white space can make your web page look classy.

 Using white space around a product typically leads to a visitor looking at the product.
 Nothing else attracts their eye, which is a good thing.